-In 2018, federal U.S. Law stipulated that an employee can perform non tipped related work at the same time as, or immediately before or after performing tipped duties, and this non tipped time can be counted towards tip credit.
-If an employee is performing non-tipped related work, or these tasks are not completed during or immediately adjacent to tipped duties, the employers may not count that time towards tip credit.
+In 2018, federal US Law stipulated that an employee can perform non tipped job related work at the same time as, or immediately before or after performing tipped duties.
+This non tipped time can be counted towards tip credit.
+If an employee is performing non-paid weekly non-tipped related work, or these tasks are not completed during or immediately adjacent to tipped duties, the worker and employers may not count that the worker' time towards tip credit.

-When calculating workers' compensation benefits for a tipped employee, the average weekly wage is determined based on the employee's total earnings, including tips, over the 52 weeks prior to the injury.
-The benefit amount is then calculated as two-thirds of the average weekly wage.
+When calculating workers' compensation benefits for physical injury for a tipped employee, the average weekly wage is determined based on the injured employee's total earnings, including lost wages and tips, over the 52 weeks prior to the injury.
+The full workers compensation law benefit amount is then calculated as two-thirds of the average weekly wage.

 In summary, tipped employees in Massachusetts are eligible for workers' compensation benefits, but the calculation may be different from that of other employees due to the inclusion of tips in their total earnings.
-Employers are required to keep accurate records of their employees' tips, and employees should ensure that their tips are properly reported to their employer to ensure accurate calculation of workers' compensation benefits.
+Employers are required by state law to keep accurate records of their employees' tips for workers compensation purposes, and employees should ensure that their tips are properly reported to their employer to ensure accurate calculation of workers' compensation benefits.

 In some cases, injured workers may be entitled to a workers’ compensation settlement.
 Workers' compensation settlements in Massachusetts are a form of compensation paid to employees who have suffered a work-related injury or illness.

-A workers' compensation law firm can reduce the stress and burden of dealing with your workers' compensation claim.
-They will handle all of the paperwork, communicate with the insurance company, and represent you in court if necessary.
+A top workers compensation lawyer and others' top workers compensation law firms can reduce the stress and burden of dealing with your workers' compensation claim.
+They will handle all of the paperwork, communicate with the insurance company, the medical bills and funeral costs and represent you in court if necessary.